 While these are general indications, every puppy can vary slightly.
 In this case, you might find it helpful to note what your puppy toilet schedule is and be ready when you know he or she needs to defecate or urinate.

-Moreover, don’t forget that puppies tend to be excited!
+Moreover, !
 They can be surprised easily and tend to have a lot of energy.
 If overstimulated or happy, they can be urinating continuously.
 It could be an excellent system to take them out more often than they need just to make sure that accidents don’t happen when you come back from work!

 While this can seem a lot of work, puppies are usually involuntarily reliable and consistent when they need to relieve themselves.
 While the schedule can vary from dog to dog, noting down your puppy’s specific timings and habits can help you to anticipate his needs.

 Any owner that has just adopted a puppy will spend the first week in adoration and coddling the new addition to the family.
 However, an effective potty training for your puppy should start within a few days of the adoption.
 It is recommended to let your new puppy adapt to the new environment, but the earlier the training starts, the better.

 Experts suggest starting house training your dog when he or she is between 12 and 16 weeks old.
 Before age, it is extremely unlikely that your puppy will be able to hold his bladder.
 In fact, even if he understands your commands and requests, he has no control over where and how to relieve himself.

 At the age of 12 weeks, dogs are usually in control of their bowel movements, and you can begin with training your dog properly.
 If you have adopted a puppy that is already older than 16 weeks, speak to his previous owners to figure out what his past habits were.
 In the worst-case scenario, if he had been living in a cage and defecating in it, the training will take longer.
 In this case, you will be required to reshape his behavior into a positive one.